 Nevertheless, there has to be a silver lining if we want to be aligned and exist in harmony.
 That is why I sat down with our Head of Sales and tried to understand what their needs are and also explaining the value of their communication to marketing and the rest of the company.
 After an insightful discussion it was clear that they understand the need for giving feedback and doing some long-term thinking.
 Now, it was time to figure out how we could do it.

-Since we all use Weekdone – a software that combines short-term and long-term goal setting and tracking.
+Since we all use Weekdone – a software that combines weekly review and long-term goal setting and tracking.
 I will give you the solution and examples based on our software.

-The difference between Sales’ and Marketing’s long-term goals and reporting
+The difference between Sales’ and Marketing’s long-term goals.

 In order for us as a company to be more focused, organized, and goal-oriented, we set quarterly Objectives and Key Results – OKRs.
 The point of OKRs is that each quarter we would have a common objective to strive for.
 It is like a beacon that we build our everyday activities upon.
 In order for it not to be just a soft, fuzzy beacon, we add key results/key metrics that tell us if we are successful or not.

-Weekdone combines these long-term goals with weekly tasks which helps me know what do I need to do on a weekly basis to make that long-term goal happen.
-For Marketing it is pretty straight forward.
+Weekdone combines these long-term goals with weekly tasks.
+These help me know what do I need to do on a weekly basis to make that long-term goal happen.
+In Marketing it is pretty straight forward.

 For example, if our goal in marketing is to improve our content and its distribution, we would set that as our Objective.
-For Key Results, I will set the following:
+And for Key Results, I will set the following: